stephensxu/evigilo/README.md

 ### Store action

-The `store` endpoint requires you to send a `data` field with a JSON format for the changelog of the object.
+The `store` endpoint requires you to send a json in the body with a `data` field that contains the changes.

 This is the standard: